GDQuest/blender-power-sequencer/README.rst

             </tr>
         </table>
         <h3><a name="Toggle_Waveforms" href="#top_Toggle_Waveforms">Toggle Waveforms</a></h3>
-    <p>Toggle drawing of waveforms for selected strips or for all strips if
+    <p>Toggle drawing of waveforms for selected strips or for all audio
-    no selection is active.</p>
+    strips if no selection is active.</p>

         <table>
             <tr>